|

 ![]() |

-And my camp place next to Podgore | ||
+My camp place next to Podgore | ||

 The road is well signed because it is a border area.
-July and August there are a lot of blackberry along the road. | ||
+July and August there are a lot of blackberries along the road. | ||

-And the last 10 kilometers from Vestitsa to Belogradchik are not easy.
-Bring water with you, this road segment is not pleasant in the hot summer afternoons. |
+The last 10 kilometers from Vestitsa to Belogradchik are not easy.
+Bring water. |

 ||